-The past three decades years have brought a whirlwind of advancements to Procurement teams globally.
-Gains and losses brought many lessons: some learned, some still being learned.
-In this blog I will outline what I have seen in my years within this industry (what some would now call the history of e-sourcing!) how it influences procurement processes today, and how it will shape the future.
+In this blog I will outline what I have seen in my years within this industry (what some would now call the history of e-sourcing) how it influences procurement processes today, and how it will shape the future.

-With this shift, companies were motivated (and under pressure!) to work on adding a corrective to the reverse auction.
+With this change, companies were encouraged (and put under pressure!) to work on making the reverse auction more fair by adding a way to fix mistakes.
 Among those were Emptoris, CombineNet (the company that I led), and Trade Extensions.
 All three introduced features that made it possible for decision makers to balance cost with other important supply considerations.
-Sourcing Optimization was born.
+Sourcing optimization was born.

-For suppliers, sourcing optimization fostered a partial return to the expressiveness of face-to-face negotiations by allowing volume discounts, package pricing, and quid-pro-quo offers for mutual benefit.
+For suppliers, sourcing optimization brought back some of the expressiveness of face-to-face negotiations by allowing volume discounts, package pricing, and quid-pro-quo offers for mutual benefit.

-The extended supply chains which are commonplace today are the direct result of these technological changes.
+The extended supply chains that are commonplace today are the direct result of these technological changes.

-Looking back, much that appears obvious to us today, and much that is part of our conventional wisdom in procurement, was not widely accepted twenty-five or even fifteen years ago.
-It had to be demonstrated through a disciplined practice of strategic sourcing aided by technology, on a scale which drew attention to the new rules.
+Looking back, much that appears obvious to us today, and much that is part of our conventional wisdom in procurement, was not widely accepted 25 or even 15 years ago.
+It had to be demonstrated through a disciplined practice of strategic sourcing aided by technology, on a scale that drew attention to the new rules.

-The first two decades of e-sourcing have had lasting significance and have delivered us to a multifaceted world of practices and benefits.
-However, we also have to recognize that the roadblocks to getting there were numerous, and surprisingly persist in many ways, to this day.
+The first two decades of e-sourcing have had lasting significance and have led us to a multifaceted world of practices and benefits.
+However, we also have to recognize that the roadblocks to getting there were numerous, and surprisingly persist in many ways, even to this day.

-One roadblock that is often cited, is that the technical skills to use more advanced e-sourcing tools are lacking.
-However, what I think what is probably more lacking (more often than perhaps we care to admit) is the importance of the knowledge of when to use them and why.
+One roadblock that is often cited is that the technical skills to use more advanced e-sourcing tools are lacking.
+However, what I think is probably more lacking (more often than perhaps we care to admit) is the importance of the knowledge of when to use them and why.

 Unfortunately, sourcing practitioners (and their managers) with the background and judgement to do that today are sometimes in short supply.

-Finally, virtually all companies over the past thirty years have wrestled with the problem of getting adequate data to support the use of powerful technology tools.
+Finally, virtually all companies over the past 30 years or so have wrestled with the problem of getting adequate data to support the use of powerful technology tools.
 That roadblock hasn't gone away, but there now exists greater sophistication in taking poor quality data and improving it.
 While the tools have improved, data quality is likely to remain a challenge for years to come.

-On a side note, I advise those who are contemplating sourcing optimization or indeed sourcing automation: please do not permit a data quality problem to stop you.
+I advise those who are contemplating sourcing optimization: please do not permit a data quality problem to stop you.
 It will be one of the things that you need to address along the way, but it should not be an excuse for failing to implement more powerful e-sourcing techniques in your business.

 As is normal for technology, one outcome of the now lengthy history of e-sourcing is that the tools we have used to make progress in the past have grown old.
-They have aged.
-Ultimately any technology provider today must balance the effort needed simply to maintain and renew its technology base, to address what is called “technical debt,” against extending the functionality it offers, adapting to changes in the market place and to the demands of the customers that are using it.
+Ultimately, any technology provider today must balance the effort required simply to maintain and renew its technology base, addressing what is known as "technical debt," with the effort required to extend the functionality it offers, adapting to changes in the marketplace and the demands of the customers who use it.

-Dr Rich Wilson is a non-executive Director at Keelvar.
-He is the former CEO of CombineNet, and founded and led operations research at USAir.
+About the author: Dr Rich Wilson is a non-executive director at Keelvar.
+He is the former CEO of CombineNet and founded and led operations research at USAir.
 Rich also held the role of transportation consultant at Oracle.
-Today he enjoys offering classes on technological and social change in Pittsburgh, Pennsylvania.